How to get pre-application guidance

 Depending on availability, input from specialists may be provided in writing or at the meeting.

-A planner or planning technician will contact you to discuss your request and set a meeting time.
+A planner will contact you to discuss your request and set a meeting time.
 If you feel there are issues that require further discussion in person, we can arrange to meet with you.

 If it's been more than five working days since you applied for a meeting, contact us at firstname.lastname@example.org or phone 04 570 6666 and ask for resource consents.